makrai/notes/demszky2005.00547-GoEmotions-fine-grained.md

 ## 2.1 Emotion Datasets

-* emotion datasets vary in size, domain and taxonomy (Bostan and Klinger, 2018)
+* emotion datasets vary in size, domain, and taxonomy (Bostan & Klinger, 2018)
 * Affective Text (Strapparava and Mihalcea, 2007) was the first benchmark for emotion recognition
 * majority of emotion datasets are constructed manually